ryuheechul/nixos-terraform/README.md

 nixos-rebuild switch --flake github:ryuheechul/nixos-terraform#nixos-proxmox-lxc
 ```

-This basically will give you, few missing packages that makes your life tad bit easier if you are planning to do poke around and run things within the shell directly.
+This basically will give you a few missing packages that make your life a tad bit easier if you are planning to poke around and run things directly within the shell.

 > [!WARNING]
-> `nix-shell -p ponysay` doesn't seem to work with flaked NixOS
+> `nix-shell -p ponysay` doesn't seem to work with flake-based NixOS
 >
 > (yes I'm new to using nixos with flakes as [I build my "regular" machines without flake](https://github.com/ryuheechul/dotfiles/tree/master/bootstrap/foundation/nixos) as that works better for me)
 > You can however now run `nix shell nixpkgs#ponysay` instead